-Successor Jı ine 30, 2021 Beginning Balance at January 1, 2021 \$ 52,711 Goodwill arising from the Oakman acquisition 6,866 Goodwill arising from the DPSS acquisition 11,148 Measurement period adjustment - DSS acquisition (85) Measurement period adjustment - MIS acquisition (512) Measurement period adjustment - Roccor acquisition (684) Change arising from impact of foreign currency (111) Ending Balance \$ 69,333 by new information becoming available during the Successor 2021 Period relating to events and circumstances existing at the acquisition date, therefore measurement period adjustments were recorded.
+Successor June 30, 2021 Beginning Balance at January 1, 2021 \$ 52,711 Goodwill arising from the Oakman acquisition 6,866 Goodwill arising from the DPSS acquisition 11,148 Measurement period adjustment - DSS acquisition (85) Measurement period adjustment - MIS acquisition (512) Measurement period adjustment - Roccor acquisition (684) Change arising from impact of foreign currency (111) Ending Balance \$ 69,333

 The Company's estimate of the amount payable to/receivable from the seller as of the acquisition date changed during the Successor 2021 Period.
 These changes primarily related to settlement of net working capital adjustments.
-These changes were caused
+These changes were caused by new information becoming available during the Successor